CVT Logo 40th

 Refugees and Asylum Seekers

 Asylum seeker and Refugee are often used interchangeably, but each term has a very distinct meaning.
-The majority of our clients are both.
+The majority of CVT’s clients are one or the other.
 We want to explain the difference.

 Estimated Reading Time: 5 minutes

-The Center for Victims of Torture supports torture survivors, and others who have survived conflict-related trauma, in multiple ways.
-This support includes: direct rehabilitative care and case management; resilience and skills training for communities and organizations; and policy advocacy to improve and expand opportunities for survivors to find safety, heal and thrive.
+The Center for Victims of Torture supports torture survivors, and others who have survived organized violence, in multiple ways.
+This support includes: direct rehabilitative care and case management; resilience and skills training for communities and organizations; and advocacy to improve and expand opportunities for survivors to find safety, heal, purse justice and thrive.

 People have the right to seek asylum.
-CVT works in the U.S. to help them get the care, access and support they need.
-We know there are millions of refugees in the U.S. who need this care.
-According to our research, as many as 44% of refugees in the U.S. have survived torture.
+CVT’s work in the U.S. includes extending direct psychosocial care to survivors and helping clients get the support they need.
+We know there are more than one million refugees in the U.S. who have survived torture and need this care.
+According to our research, as many as 44% of refugees and asylum seekers living in the U.S. have survived torture.

 Definitions: Refugees and Asylum Seekers